Why it matters

 San Francisco Foundation

-Among other public policy efforts, San Francisco recently worked across sectors to support the passage of 11 statewide bills that will prevent homelessness, protect renters, preserve existing affordable housing, and produce a significant number of new affordable homes in our region.Visit Their Website
+Among other public policy efforts, San Francisco recently worked across sectors to support the passage of 11 statewide bills that will prevent homelessness, protect renters, preserve existing affordable housing, and produce a significant number of new affordable homes in the region.Visit Their Website

 New Hampshire Charitable Foundation